-Pulitzer Prize-winning novelist Junot Díaz was on campus Monday and spoke very candidly to his audience about being a writer and a Dominican, and about the idiosyncrasies that stand in between.
-The passionate author sat down with scene to tell us a bit more about his roots, his acclaimed novel “The Brief Wondrous Life of Oscar Wao,” Haiti and even the advice he has for Yalies.
-For those who feel they are eavesdropping on the immigrant experience, Mr. Díaz himself will whisper every single detail into your ear.
+Pulitzer Prize-winning novelist Junot Díaz was on campus Monday and spoke very candidly to his audience about being a writer and a Dominican, and the idiosyncrasies that stand in between.
+The passionate author sat down with scene to tell us a bit more about his roots, his acclaimed novel “The Brief Wondrous Life of Oscar Wao,” Haiti, and his advice for Yalies.
+For those who feel they are eavesdropping on the immigrant experience, let Mr. Díaz himself whisper every single detail into your ear.

 Q. Tell us more about your early years.
 What was it like growing up as an immigrant in New Jersey?

 A. Well, it was an adventure in many ways.
 Scary as hell, challenging, confusing.
 There was racism and there were fights, but there was also learning and love.
 I came from Santo Domingo just after the Vietnam War; my neighborhood was full of vets and also people who had burned out during the ’60s.
 This was ’70s and ’80s — almost impossible to communicate that time to someone who wasn’t there.
 But I guess that’s why I write.

 Q. What does it mean to be a Dominican in America?
 Is there anything special about being a Dominican immigrant?